Chart Color Schemes

 Salisbury has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Salisbury's population was approximately 19,092 as of November 2025.
-This figure represents an increase of 498 people, a 2.7% rise since the 2021 Census which recorded a population of 18,594.
-The growth is inferred from ABS estimated resident population data of 19,012 in June 2024 and validated new addresses totalling 173 since the Census date.
-This results in a population density of 1,772 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, Salisbury has shown resilient growth with a 1.0% compound annual growth rate, outperforming the SA3 area.
-Overseas migration contributed approximately 89.7% of overall population gains during recent periods.
+As of November 2025, Salisbury's population is approximately 19,092 people.
+This figure represents an increase of 498 individuals since the 2021 Census, which recorded a population of 18,594.
+The estimated resident population from the ABS in June 2024 was 19,012, with an additional 173 validated new addresses since the Census date contributing to this increase.
+This results in a population density ratio of 1,772 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Over the past decade, Salisbury has exhibited resilient growth patterns with a compound annual growth rate of 1.0%, outperforming its SA3 area.
+Overseas migration accounted for approximately 89.7% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
-Future population trends anticipate lower quartile growth for Australian statistical areas, with Salisbury expected to grow by 884 persons to 2041, recording a total gain of 4.2% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made via a weighted aggregation method from LGA to SA2 levels.
+Future population trends suggest lower quartile growth for Australian statistical areas, with Salisbury projected to grow by 884 persons to reach approximately 20,976 people by 2041 based on the latest annual ERP population numbers, reflecting a total gain of 4.2% over the 17-year period.

 Frequently Asked Questions - Population